mikewoodld/HockEOS/README.md

 <h2>Eos Magic Sheet Setup</h2>

 <h3>Subscribe to Team</h3>
-  Tell: HockEOS which team you want to see game data for:
+  Tell HockEOS which team you want to see game data for:
     <pre>/nhl/get/team=XXX
         where xxx= 3-digit team code</pre>